Go-pye/astrolith/docs/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The Ruby Chart Engine is now fully functional and ready for use.
+Astrolith is now fully functional and ready for use.
 It provides a solid foundation for astrological calculations with clean architecture, comprehensive features, and excellent extensibility for future enhancements.